-When we were growing up in the 60’s and 70’s we were told: “never trust anyone over 30.”
+When we were growing up in the 60s and 70s we were told: “never trust anyone over 30.”
 Now that we’re over 50, I’m sure Millennials feel the same way about us.
 It’s hard to imagine your grandparents being tech savvy.
 But Baby Boomers have their heads in their phones almost as much as kids do.
 And there are plenty of Baby Boomers on social media even though we grew up playing outside instead of fixated on a video game.

 Baby Boomers on social media: Where do you like to hang out online?

 We all have our favorite social media sites so I’ll start with myself.
-Then, please fill in the survey (to enter my $50 Amazon gift card giveaway) or comment below and tell me what sites you like best.

 My Favorite Social Media Sites

-I somehow missed MySpace and didn’t get into forums.
+Somehow, I missed MySpace and didn’t get into forums.
 Most of my “relationship building” was done through email with friends sending joke chains.
 Then there was Facebook.

 I love Pinterest!
 Pinning photos is time-consuming but it’s a fun way to collect images of things I enjoy and I can link to my blog posts for more visibility.
 I wish I had more time to spend on it, but if I did, I’d never leave my computer.

 It took me a while to get into Twitter but now I check it every day.
 It’s great for news although I got kicked off one of my accounts for ranting too much. @baby_boomster is the one I use for my blog.
 I tried getting @BabyBoomster but someone else nabbed it and wouldn’t give it up even though they never use it.
 I thought that was rather selfish. @rebeccaforstadt is for my voice over fans and actor friends,